Rel09/42Philosopher/README.md

 simulating a twist of the famous Dining Philosophers problem, all with the same basic rules.
 This project is also a good lesson in C optimization as we need to save every bit of CPU usage we can to ensure the survival of our philosophers.
+Memory leaks, Data Race or anything like this, equal fail.
 ```

 ```